moliver28/research-handbook/content/handbook/engineering/infrastructure/core-platform/data_stores/database/_index.md

 ## Work

 We follow the GitLab [engineering workflow](/handbook/engineering/workflow/) guidelines.
 To bring an issue to our attention please create an issue in the relevant project.
-Add the `~"group::database"` label along with any other relevant labels.
+Add the {{< label name="group::database" color="#A8D695" light="true" >}} label along with any other relevant labels.
 If it is an urgent issue, please reach out to the Product Manager or Engineering Manager listed in the [Stable Counterparts](/handbook/engineering/infrastructure/core-platform/data_stores/database/) section above.

 ### What we do